-- Stirred into scrambled eggs: fry chorizo in a skillet, drain off excess fat, then add lightly beaten eggs and cook and stir until eggs are set.
-Eat as-is (with tortillas and sliced avocado) or use to fill burritos or tacos.
+- Scrambled eggs: Fry chorizo in a skillet, drain off excess fat, then add lightly beaten eggs and cook and stir until eggs are set.
+Eat as is (with tortillas and sliced avocado) or use to fill burritos or tacos.

-- Combined with diced, cooked or sauteed potatoes as a filling for tacos, enchiladas, empanadas, or pambazos.
+- Taco filling: Combine with diced, cooked, or sautéed potatoes as a filling for tacos, enchiladas, empanadas, or pambazos.

-- Mixed with melted cheese to make queso fundido (also called choriqueso); use as a dip or spread on tortillas, tostadas, or bread.
+- Queso Fundido: Mix with melted cheese to make queso fundido (also called choriqueso).
+Use as a dip or spread on tortillas, tostadas, or bread.

-- Stirred into refried beans to eat as a side dish or as a spread for molletes or tortas.
+- Refried beans: Stir into refried beans to eat as a side dish or as a spread for molletes or tortas.

-- Combined with other ground meats and used to stuff a roasted turkey or other fowl.
+- Stuffing: Combine with other ground meats and use to stuff a roasted turkey or other fowl.

-- Added to shredded beef to make Tinga.
+- Tinga: Add to shredded beef to make tinga.

-- Combined with cooked beans, tomatoes, onions, and seasonings to produce frijoles charros.
+- Frijoles Charros: Combine with cooked beans, tomatoes, onions, and seasonings.

-- Used sparingly as a flavorful ingredient in certain hearty cream soups such as bean soup.
+- Soup: Used sparingly as a flavorful ingredient in certain hearty cream soups such as bean soup.

 How To Store and Freeze